joderita/launchdarkly/README.md

    * Use the command below appropriate for your operating system to create and launch a virtual environment on your workstation:
      * For Mac or Linux systems: `python3 -m venv .venv && source .venv/bin/activate`
      * For Windows systems: `py -m venv .venv` and then `source .venv/Scripts/activate`
+   * Use `pip install requests python-dotenv Flask launchdarkly-server-sdk` to install the necessary packages to run our application.
+   * Use `pip freeze > requirements.txt` to create a file that lets our host server know what packages it needs installed.
    *